Yuma Asami

 Yuma Asami (麻美 ゆま, Asami Yuma), is a Japanese actress, singer, and a former adult video (AV) actress and model.
 Starring in more than 600 adult films between 2005 and 2013, Asami was widely recognized as one of Japan's most famous and acclaimed adult film actresses with her popularity resulting in mainstream media appearances as well.
 A leading actress of two major Japanese AV studios, Alice Japan and S1 No.1 Style, Asami was known for her youthful looks, large bust, and her natural onscreen charisma which was largely credited in helping her establish herself as Japan's top adult performer.
 Between 2008 and 2013, she was also a member of the idol group Ebisu Muscats, where she performed with numerous other famous AV actresses like Sola Aoi, Akiho Yoshizawa, Tina Yuzuki (Rio) and Aino Kishi.

-Asami's career took a sharp turn in 2013 when she was diagnosed with ovarian cancer.
+In 2013, she was diagnosed with ovarian cancer.
 Despite making a full recovery, Asami chose not to return to the AV industry and retired in May 2015.
 Currently she is an independent singer-songwriter.